ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 ---

-## Recommended SFTP Programs and Editor
+## Recommended SFTP Programs

-Use any SFTP or text editor you like.
+Use any SFTP you like.
 Here are my personal preferences for teaching:

 **PC:** I like WinSCP for Windows because it is free and Open Source shareware, and has no adware.
 You can [download WinSCP with this link](https://winscp.net/eng/index.php). *Don't click the "get it with from Microsoft" link unless you want to help fund the open source project by paying $10.*